zooshgroup/bitbucket-tools/README.md

 For more details, please refer to the [Zoosh Bitbucket Code Insights README](packages/bitbucket-code-insights/README.md)

+## Zoosh bitbucket-eslint-report

+The **Zoosh bitbucket-eslint-report** is designed to facilitate the upload of an eslint report to Bitbucket.
+It provides functions to automate the process of uploading reports generated during build processes.

+For more details, please refer to the [Zoosh bitbucket-eslint-report README](packages/bitbucket-eslint-report/README.md).

 ## Zoosh bitbucket-v8-coverage-report

 The **Zoosh bitbucket-v8-coverage-report** is designed to facilitate the upload of V8 test coverage reports to Bitbucket.
 It provides functions to automate the process of uploading reports generated during build processes.